wawaka/black-box-testing-tool/README.md

         -   {"userid": 200, "orderid": 2}
 ```

+More kafka examples are available in file [examples/kafka.yaml](examples/kafka.yaml)

 ## Hbase support
 The tool supports modifications and checking of data in hbase.
 In order for it to work you have to enable thrift2 api in your hbase: `hbase thrift2`